 The most specific location for this condition is shown at the right.
 In one case, the property owner has some of the junk vehicles contained in a "security" fence with aging and sagging barbed wire along the top edge.
-However, in other situations junks vehicles, old campers and other items are left in the open and not secured from access by individuals.
+However, in other situations junks vehicles, old campers and other items are left in the open and not secured for items are left in the open and not secured from access by individuals.
 In additional to people being capable of directly access these vehicles, trailers, etc., these conditions are also very attractive places for vermin to congregate.

-Aerial of junk and junk vehicles Source: http://grandislandne.map.beehere.net/
+Aerial of junk and junk vehicles Source: http://grandislandne.map.beehere.net/ and trees